widgetti/solara/solara/website/pages/documentation/getting_started/content/02-installing.md

 ---
 title: Installing Solara
-description: Installation should be as easy as running pip install solara.
-More options are available.
+description: Installation should be as easy as running pip install Solara.
+Read on for advanced setups.
 ---
 # Installation